nathanbuchar/node-cipher/README.md

 Let's say you have a file in your project name `config.json` which contains sensitive information like private keys and database passwords.
 What should you do if you need to publicly host a repository containing this file?
 Certainly you wouldn't want to make the contents of `config.json` visible to the outside world.

-You *could* remove the file from source control, and send the file to everyone in your team every time you update the file.
-But this is pretty cumbersome.
-Or, you can use node-cipher to encrypt the file and add the encrypted version to source control.
+You *could* remove the file from source control and send the file to everyone in your team every time you update the file, but this approach is very cumbersome.
+Instead, you can use node-cipher to encrypt the file and add the encrypted version to source control.
 This can later be decrypted by each team member independently with a password that you provide.
 Every time you or one of your team members makes a change to `config.json`, just re-encrypt the file and commit.
 It's that easy!

 Don't forget to add the original `config.json` file to `.gitignore`!